Preparing for Digital Learning Days

 (e-textbooks, Classworks, Leveled Readers, Online Research Library, Moby Max) Please include a variety of activities and stay away from assigning a Moby Max lesson for each subject.

-10. You should take a grade for some or all of the Digital Learning Day activities.
-Please be consistent with your grade level on the amount of activities you are grading for the Cyber Day.
+7. You should take a grade for some or all of the Digital Learning Day activities.
+Please be consistent with your grade level on the amount of activities you are grading for the Digital Learning Day.

-11. Should a student not have access to the activities, please allow them time at school to complete your assigned work.
+8. Should a student not have access to the activities, please allow them time at school to complete your assigned work, or send paper versions home.
+All work is due one week from the date of the Digital Learning Day.

 Suggestions for Special Education Classes: